qrkourier/decks/source/patch-v-proxy/Patch v. Proxy.md

 </grid>

 note:
+- data plane for some modern VPNs with coordination planes
 - pros
 	- secure infrastructure - always on (with retry, no keepalive needed)
 	- exposed ports are hardened and challenging to discover